bradgough/karan/karan_sa.rst

 Karan itself isn’t ‘used’ in the traditional sense i.e. there’s no Karan ‘application’.
 By installing Karan and having it available for Calm itself to use, PowerShell scripts will be automatically ‘proxied’ through the Karan instance, when required.

-.. note:: When deploying or working with Windows VMs from Calm, the only change that is required is to set the operating system to Windows, as opposed to Linux (the default).
+.. note:: When deploying or working with Windows VMs from Calm, the only change required is to set the operating system to Windows, as opposed to Linux (the default).

 Takeaways